All Products

 Note

-If you specify the ID of an open private pool and attach tags to the instance at the same time, the open private pool with the specified ID is used.
-For example, if you specify the ID of open private pool A and also attach tags that match open private pool B, open private pool A is used.
+If you specify an open private pool ID and also attach tags that match a different open private pool, the pool with the specified ID is used.
+For example, if you enter the ID of open private pool A and attach tags matching open private pool B, the instance uses pool A.